 The Complete Guide to Camera Shots

 Camera angles are very important in visual storytelling but they are just the beginning of the options available.
 When you find yourself prepping a shot list, remember shot size, framing, focus, and camera movement.
-When filmmakers can combine these elements into a single shot for the right reasons, that's when iconic moments in film are born.
+When filmmakers can combine all the camera techniques into a single shot for the right reasons, that's when iconic moments in film are born.
 If you'd like to see our entire list of camera shots in film, make sure to continue onto the next post.

 Up Next: Camera shots in film →